Things To Do

 Football

-Football is the most popular sport in Masindi, played at both local and regional levels.
-It attracts large crowds and has a passionate following.
+Football (soccer) is the most popular sport in Masindi, with many local teams and matches drawing large crowds.

 Cricket